ur-tcs/programming-2-ex-6/poly/README.md

 ```
 **Check Yourself** 🔥

-Can you do the same trick using our custom lists `poly.List` and definition of `flatMap` instead?
+Can you do the same trick using our custom lists `poly.MyList` and definition of `flatMap` instead?
 Why?
 <details><summary> Solution </summary>

 No.

 The fact that we can line up `List` and `Option` easily is because in the standard library, both `List` and `Option` are subtypes of `IterableOnce`, and signatures of useful methods make use of the supertype `InterableOnce`.
 For example, the signature of `flatMap` in `List` is `def flatMap[B](f: A => IterableOnce[B]): List[B]`.

-We will cover this more advanced API at two points later in the course: first to introduce *comprehensions*, and then more generally *monads*.
+We will eventually cover this more advanced API at two points later in the course: first to introduce *comprehensions*, and then more generally *monads*.

 </details>

 ## FoldLeft and Tail Recursion ⭐️

+A skeleton for this part is given in the file `MyList.scala` of the exercise files.

 In Exercise 2, we learned about tail recursion.
 Tail recursion is a special form of recursion where the recursive call is the last operation in the function, which allows the compiler to optimize the recursion by reusing the current function's stack frame for the next function call, effectively transforming the recursion into a loop, and therefore more stack memory efficient.